 Aspirin low-dose is a reduced dosage version of regular strength aspirin.
 Regular strength aspirin is 325 mg.
 Aspirin low-dose is below 100 mg., typically 81 mg.
 If you need aspirin for pain relief or treating a fever, you should take the regular strength, unless recommended otherwise by your doctor.
 Aspirin low-dose is taken on a daily basis to reduce the risk of heart attack and stroke.
 You should not take regular dose aspirin on a long-term, regular basis because of the risk of serious side effects from chronic use.

-- Q Will taking aspirin and other NSAIDS help prevent colon cancer?
+- Q How does taking a daily aspirin help prevent cancer?